Differential/meteor-workers/README.md

 - callback (Function) - Optional.
 Callback to run after job has successfully been added to the queue.

 ### To handle a job:
 Extend the `Job` class and implement the `handleJob` method.
 The class name must end with `Job` and be globally available.
 Classes ending in `Job` are automatically registered to handle their corresponding jobs when they are dequeued.  "load-retention" will be handled by `LoadRetentionJob`.
-Inside your job handler `this.job` will be the hash that you passed in as the second parameter to `Job.push`.
+Inside your job handler `this.job` will be the hash that you passed in as the second parameter to `Job.push`, and `this.metadata` will be additional information about the job in the queue used by monq.
 You can also run jobs on a cron schedule, rather than pushing them into the queue.
 To do this, just implement a static method `setupCron(parser)` on your job class.
 We use percolate-studio's [synced-cron](https://atmospherejs.com/percolatestudio/synced-cron) package for scheduling.
 You will be passed a [later.js](http://bunkat.github.io/later) `parser` object as the only argument.
 ````
 class @CleanUpJob extends Job
   @setupCron: (parser) ->